nf-core/eager/docs/usage.md

   given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile) suggesting over-amplified or badly preserved samples?
-- Does the human DNA show increased frequency of C>Ts on the 5' end of molecules (you may need to un-hide the 2nd base columns with 'configure columns' button)?
+- Does the human DNA show increased frequency of C>Ts on the 5' end of molecules?

 FastQC (pre-AdapterRemoval):